 My Top Albums On Vinyl, Rich Paschall, Sunday Night Blog

-Those who have lived through the eras of music on vinyl, reel to reel tape, 8-track and cassette tapes, CDs and digital formats may tell you that the best of all was the vinyl era.
-Yes, audiophiles will tell you that the best sound actually comes off of records, not the other formats.
-As records and recording equipment, speakers and headphones evolved over many decades, the sound steadily improved.
-Before the giant rush to tape formats, recordings on actual vinyl records became quite advanced.
-When mono became stereo, and stereo advanced to multi channel sounds, people were piling columns of speakers around their rooms in order to make it feel like the music was being played right there in the room with you.
+Those who have lived through the eras of music on vinyl, reel to reel tape, 8-track and cassette tapes, CDs, and digital formats may tell you that the best of all was the vinyl era.
+Yes, most audiophiles believe that the best sound actually comes off of records, not the other formats.
+As records and recording equipment evolved over many decades, the sound steadily improved.
+Before the giant rush to tape formats, recordings on vinyl records became quite advanced.
+When mono became stereo, and stereo advanced to multi-channel sounds, people were piling columns of speakers around their rooms in order to make it feel like the music was being played right there in the room with you.

 If I loved a group, I inevitably wanted their Greatest Hits album.
 A lot of my early favorites were by The Hollies.
-The group was formed in 1962 and have continued on with various members.
+The group was formed in 1962 and has continued on with various members.
 They had so many early hits they actually put out a greatest hits album in 1967.
 Some of the songs were co-authored by one of the founding members, Graham Nash.
 He left the group in 1968 to form another group on my list.
 The Hollies were inducted into the Rock and Roll Hall of Fame in 2010.

-One group I have mentioned before in The Time It Is Today.
-The Association were known for songs with a message.
+One group I have mentioned before in the article The Time It Is Today.
+The Association was known for songs with a social message.
 I just about wore out their Greatest Hits album as it is filled with my favorites from the late 1960s.

 I actually had the next album on cassette first.
 Later, someone gave me Willie Nelson’s Stardust on vinyl.
 This 1978 album was a revelation to me as I heard Willie sing standards from other eras.
 Nelson picked his favorites and did them proud with his unique interpretations.
 This is a treasured piece of my surviving vinyl collection.